mrworf/photoframe/README.md

 The default username/password for the web page is `photoframe` and `password`.
 This can be changed by editing the file called `http-auth.json` on the `boot` drive

-# color temperature?
+# color temperature

+This branck of photoframe is intended to work with color temperature modules.
 Yes, photoframe can actually adjust the temperature of the image to suit the light in the room.
-For this to work, you need to install a TCS34725, see https://www.adafruit.com/product/1334 .
-This should be hooked up to the I2C bus, using this:
+For this to work, you need to install a TCS34725 or TCS34727, see https://www.adafruit.com/product/1334  and https://www.ebay.com/itm/133600154256.
+These should be hooked up to the I2C bus like this:

 ```
 3.3V -> Pin 1 (3.3V)
 SDA -> Pin 3 (GPIO 0)
 SCL -> Pin 5 (GPIO 1)
 GND -> Pin 9 (GND)
+LED -> Pin 9 (GND)
 ```

-You also need to tell your RPi3 to enable the I2C bus, start the `raspi-config` and go to submenu 5 (interfaces) and select I2C and enable it.
+Instructions above include enabling the I2C bus by using `raspi-config` and going to submenu 5 (interfaces) and select I2C and enable it.

 Once all this is done, you have one more thing left to do before rebooting, you need to download the imagemagick script that will adjust the image, please visit http://www.fmwconcepts.com/imagemagick/colortemp/index.php and download and store it as `colortemp.sh` inside `/root/photoframe_config`.